2010 Kentucky elections

 Elections were held in Kentucky on Tuesday, November 2, 2010.
 Primary elections were held on May 18, 2010.

 Federal

 United States Senate

 The nominees are Kentucky Attorney General Jack Conway (Democratic Party) and Rand Paul (Republican Party).

 United States House

 All six Kentucky seats in the United States House of Representatives are up for election in 2010.

 State

-There were no statewide offices up for election in 2010.

-State Senate
+Senate

 All of the seats of the Kentucky Senate are up for election in 2010.

-State House of Representatives
+House of Representatives

 All of the seats in the Kentucky House of Representatives are up for election in 2010.

-Judicial positions

-Multiple judicial positions will be up for election in 2010.